Peter Sagal: Early life, family and education

 Sagal was raised in a Jewish family in Berkeley Heights, New Jersey, son of Matthew and Reeva Sagal.
 Matthew was a telecommunications executive, and Reeva was a schoolteacher who became a stay-at-home mother.

-Sagal is a 1987 graduate of Harvard College, where a college roommate was future Wall Street Journal correspondent Jess M. Bravin.
+Sagal is a 1987 graduate of Harvard College, where one of his college roommates was future Wall Street Journal correspondent Jess M. Bravin.
 Together, they entered a competition to write the Hasty Pudding production and were selected to develop their script "Between the Sheiks".
-Peter studied English literature at Harvard.
+Sagal studied English literature at Harvard.
 While there he wrote and directed other student theater productions.
 He also spent a summer as a journalist for Cycle, a now defunct motorcycle magazine.

 Career

 After graduating from Harvard, Sagal pursued several different occupations, all connected to the theater or writing.
-While living in Los Angeles, he appeared as a contestant on the game show Jeopardy! in April 1988, in which he placed second.
+While living in Los Angeles, he appeared as a contestant on the game show Jeopardy! in April 1988, in which he was placed second.

-Sagal then moved to New York to pursue a theater writing career In 1998, he moved to the Chicago area, when he became the host of NPR's Wait Wait...
+Sagal then moved to New York to pursue a theater writing career.
+In 1998, he moved to the Chicago area, when he became the host of NPR's Wait Wait...
 Don't Tell Me! news quiz program.